 The world of health and wellness loves to spout off one-size-fits-all approaches to diet plans and fitness regimens, but a new study claims to reveal the best diet for some older adults.

-A high-protein, low-calorie diet helps older adults with obesity lose more weight, maintain more muscle mass, improve bone quality and lose "bad" fat, according to a study out of Wake Forest University.
+A high-protein, low-calorie diet has been proven to help obese older adults lose more weight.
+Further, this diet can help them maintain more muscle mass, improve bone quality and lose "bad" fat, according to a study out of Wake Forest University.

-Geriatricians, the doctors who specialize in the health care of older adults, have long struggled with how to recommend safe weight loss for seniors, because dropping pounds can lead to muscle and bone loss, according to a news release from Wake Forest.
-With that in mind, researchers aimed to quantify the risk of doing nothing by comparing results from a weight loss group vs. a weight stability group.
+Geriatricians, the doctors who specialize in the health care of older adults, have been challenged in how to recommend safe weight loss for seniors — because doing so can also lead to muscle and bone loss — according to a news release from Wake Forest.

-Researchers said 96 adults over age of 65 were randomly split into two groups: a six-month, low-calorie meal plan that included more than one gram of protein per kilogram of body weight, plus adequate calcium and vitamin D, or a weight stability group targeting .8 grams of protein per kilogram of body weight, which is the current, government-recommended dietary allowance and served as the control group.
+Researchers randomly split 96 adults over age of 65 into two groups: a six-month, low-calorie meal plan that included more than one gram of protein per kilogram of body weight, plus adequate calcium and vitamin D, or a weight stability group targeting .8 grams of protein per kilogram of body weight, which is the current, government-recommended dietary allowance and served as the control group.

-It’s worth noting that researchers decided not to include exercise in this study, because, according to the researchers, many older adults are unlikely to perform the volume and intensity of exercise needed to preserve muscle and bone.
+It’s worth noting that researchers decided not to include exercise in this study, because, according to the researchers, it's far-fetched to believe that older adults will perform the amount and intensity of exercise needed to preserve their muscle and bone strength.

-After the six-month period, researchers found that participants in the higher-protein group lost about 18 pounds, most of it fat (87 percent), and preserved muscle mass.
+After the six-month period, researchers found that participants in the higher-protein group lost about 18 pound — the majority of it fat — and were able to preserve their muscle mass, the release explains.
 On the other hand, the control group lost about half a pound.
-The majority of fat was lost in the stomach, hips, thighs and rear — important areas for preventing or controlling cardiometabolic diseases such as diabetes and stroke.
+The majority of fat was lost in the stomach, hips, thighs and rear — red-alert areas for preventing or controlling diseases like diabetes and stroke.

-Following the study, researchers had the weight-loss group follow a high-protein, nutritionally complete, reduced-calorie meal plan that included the use of four meal replacements, two meals of lean protein and vegetables prepared by the participants, and one healthy snack.
-That said, any high-protein, nutritious low-calorie meal plan would likely work in the same way.
+Following the study, researchers subjected the weight-loss group to a continued high-protein, nutritionally complete, reduced-calorie meal plan.
+This plan featured four meal replacements, two meals of lean protein and vegetables, and one healthy snack.
+That said, the researchers believe any high-protein, nutritious low-calorie meal plan would likely work in the same way.